-If we look at any models describing these classes of variable stars, we find that the amplitudes increase significantly with decreasing wavelength \citep{2021FrASS...8...97G}.
+If we look at any models describing these classes of variable stars, we find that the amplitudes typically increase significantly with decreasing wavelength \citep{2021FrASS...8...97G}.
 The increase is strongly dependent on the rotation (especially of the core), the metallicity, and mass-loss rate.
-However, until now we have only had sparse information from ground-based observations in Johnson $U$, for example.
+However, in the UV we have so far only sparse information from ground-based observations in Johnson $U$, for example.
 Time-series in the UV are, therefore, very much needed to test and calibrate our current pulsational models.
 This will be an excellent supplement to the data from the \textit{Kepler}, \textit{PLATO}, and \textit{TESS} missions.

 To advance the physics of stellar pulsations, simultaneous (or near-simultaneous within minutes) observations in two bands are required.
 Both bands should be preferably located in UV to obtain a larger amplitude of variability.
 The benefits of two-color photometry are illustrated, e.g., by \citet{weissuni}.
-Individual pulsating stars show very different periods; therefore, depending on the variability type, the required cadency is from 5 minutes up to days.
-For the pulsational analysis, a high S/N of about 1000 is needed.
+Individual pulsating stars show very different periods; therefore, depending on the variability type, the required cad ency is from 5 minutes up to days.
+For the pulsational analysis, a high SNR of about 1000 is needed.